 – The bitstream ends.

-– A frame picB in an access unit containing a frame packing arrangement SEI message with the same value of frame_packing_arrangement_id is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.
+– A frame picB in the current layer in an access unit containing a frame packing arrangement SEI message with the same value of frame_packing_arrangement_id and applicable to the current layer is output for which PicOrderCnt( picB ) is greater than PicOrderCnt( picA ), where PicOrderCnt( picB ) and PicOrderCnt( picA ) are the PicOrderCntVal values of picB and picA, respectively, immediately after the invocation of the decoding process for picture order count for picB.

 Modify subclause D.3.17 as follows:

+When the current layer is not indicated as a target output layer in any output layer set, there shall be no display orientation SEI message applicable to the current layer.

+…

-display_orientation_persistence_flag specifies the persistence of the display orientation SEI message.
+display_orientation_persistence_flag specifies the persistence of the display orientation SEI message for the current layer.

 display_orientation_persistence_flag equal to 0 specifies that the display orientation SEI message applies to the current decoded picture only.

-Let picA be the current picture. display_orientation_persistence_flag equal to 1 specifies that the display orientation SEI message persists in output order until one or more of the following conditions are true:
+Let picA be the current picture. display_orientation_persistence_flag equal to 1 specifies that the display orientation SEI message persists for the current layer in output order until one or more of the following conditions are true:

 – A new CVS begins.